Community Rights Funding Available

 We shall bring our big screen, projector and laptop, it is a very lively informal session conducted through group conversation, that we hope you enjoy and gain a lot of benefit from.
 We are free to deliver this during daytime, evenings or weekends to meet your teams availability.

-If you have any questions or to book your FREE Health Check please contact Marvin Symes directly on 01733 200906 or email marvin@candocommunities.co.uk – also please see comments from previous customers that have received a Community Health Check. http://candocommunities.co.uk/what-they-say-about-our-community-health-check/
+If you have any questions or to book your FREE Health Check please contact Marvin Symes directly on 01733 200906 or email marvin@candocommunities.co.uk – also please see comments from previous customers that have received a Community Health Check. https://candocommunities.co.uk/what-they-say-about-our-community-health-check/

 Please feel free to distribute this information to your networks